A Difference a Literature Review Makes

 The first step would be for us to articulate the learning objectives for the review: What are the key questions we’d want to answer, or things we’d want to learn, that will bring us closer to the insights we need to achieve?

-• "How did the transition to telehealth during the pandemic impact care retention, ART adherence, and viral suppression, as well as patient interest in staying with telehealth as the mode of care delivery?"
+- "How did the transition to telehealth during the pandemic impact care retention, ART adherence, and viral suppression, as well as patient interest in staying with telehealth as the mode of care delivery?"

 Of course, if we're going to use insights from the review to inform the design of future HIV telehealth services, then we’d need to go beyond the relationships unearthed in pursuit of this objective to understanding why those relationships exist.
 As with any outcome that arises from the interaction between a product or service and its users, we’d need to look at this issue both from the side of the telehealth services themselves and from the side of the patients who are exposed to those services.
-We’d therefore likely want to embellish the above learning objective by including an attempt to find out:
+We’d therefore likely want to embellish the above learning objective to include an attempt to find out:

 And, to achieve that aim, we’d likely want to make sure the review is designed to uncover two things:

-• "How, and in what way, do HIV patients’ interactions with healthcare providers, or “HCPs”, translate, or appear to translate, into ART adherence, care retention, and viral suppression?"
+- "How, and in what way, do HIV patients’ interactions with healthcare providers, or “HCPs”, translate, or appear to translate, into ART adherence, care retention, and viral suppression?"

 Note the use of “do or might” in these objectives, which has the effect of permitting a picture of the world to emerge that could be based as much on a circumstantial case as on direct evidence – all important to striking the balance we seek between rigor and making the most of what the literature has to offer us.
-Note too, though, that, in a real-world engagement, these objectives wouldn’t be decided in a vacuum; they’d be carefully vetted, or even co-created in a workshop-like environment, to ensure alignment with needs of stakeholders and their appetite for expansiveness and risk.
+Note too, though, that, in a real-world engagement, these objectives wouldn’t be decided in a vacuum; they’d be carefully vetted or co-created to ensure alignment with needs of stakeholders and their appetite for expansiveness and risk.
 We’ll freeze on these items as the review’s learning objectives for now, as they appear reasonable for the purpose to which the review would be put; that'll at least give us a concrete foundation off of which we can take specific actions at the next set of steps.

 Step 2: Define Content Territories